goravk95/311-service-requests/README.md

 The main driver behind this product is **three types of predictive models**:

-1. **Request Forecasting:** Predicts the number of new requests expected in a given week.
+1. **Forecast Model:** Predicts the number of new requests expected in a given week by location and type.
-2. **Request Severity:** Predicts, for each ticket, the likelihood that it will lead to:
+2. **Triage Model:** Predicts, for each ticket, the likelihood that it will lead to:
    - **Inspection:** Whether the resolution requires an inspection.
    - **SLA breach:** Whether the ticket will exceed its due date.
-3. **Request Duration:** Estimates how long it will take for a ticket to be closed.
+3. **Duration Model:** Estimates how long it will take for a ticket to be closed (with censoring).

 Using these models, we can determine: